2014 Parramatta Eels season: Summary

 Parramatta also recruited a new coach in Brad Arthur, formerly an assistant coach at the club, as Ricky Stuart reneged on the final two years of his contract.
 This was in order to return to his hometown of Canberra and coach the Raiders, the team he played for during his youth.

-Parramatta started strongly in the 2014 season, defeating the New Zealand Warriors 36-16 at Pirtek Stadium in their opening round, a mirror of twelve months previous where they also defeated the Warriors 40-10.
+Parramatta started strongly in the 2014 season, defeating the New Zealand Warriors 36–16 at Pirtek Stadium in their opening round, a mirror of twelve months previous where they also defeated the Warriors 40–10.
+After a 42-24 victory over Cronulla in round 9, Parramatta sat third on the table.

-The Eels missed out on the finals for a fifth consecutive year with a loss to the Canberra Raiders in round 26 of the season, had they have beaten Canberra, Parramatta would have made it into the top 8.
+The Eels missed out on the finals for a fifth consecutive year.
+The club only needed to win one of their remaining two matches against either Newcastle or Canberra to reach the finals with both of these teams being out of contention for the finals themselves.
+Parramatta would lose 42-12 against Newcastle in round 25.
+The following week, a loss to the Canberra Raiders in round 26 of the season, ensured the club would miss out.
 The loss had added bitterness as Canberra were coached by former Parramatta coach Ricky Stuart.